Charlie Christian: National fame

 In 1939, Christian auditioned for John Hammond, who recommended him to bandleader Benny Goodman, who was only the fourth white bandleader to feature Black musicians in his live band.
 Goodman had previously heard electric guitarists Leonard Ware and Floyd Smith, among others, and he unsuccessfully tried to buy Smith's contract from bandleader Andy Kirk.

 There are multiple accounts of Christian and Goodman's first meeting.
 The former recalled in a 1940 article in Metronome magazine, "I guess neither one of us liked what I played."
 Despite this, Christian claimed that Goodman invited him to a show that evening.
 According to another account, Hammond decided to install Christian as the band's guitarist without consulting Goodman.

-Goodman's band, including Christian on guitar, played that night at Victor Hugo restaurant in Los Angeles.
+Goodman's band, including Christian on guitar, played that night at the Victor Hugo restaurant in Los Angeles.
 The bandleader called "Rose Room", a tune he assumed Christian did not know.
 However, Christian knew the tune and took an unprecedented twenty choruses of improvisation; Goodman hired him as a member of the band as a result.
 In the course of a few days, Christian went from making $2.50 a night to $150 a week.

-Christian joined the newly formed Goodman Sextet in September 1939, which included Lionel Hampton, Fletcher Henderson, Artie Bernstein and Nick Fatool.
+Christian joined the newly formed Goodman Sextet in September 1939, which included Lionel Hampton, Fletcher Henderson, Artie Bernstein, and Nick Fatool.

-Amateur recordings made in September 1939 in Minneapolis, Minnesota, by Jerry Newhouse, a Goodman aficionado, capture the newly hired Christian while on the road with Goodman and feature Goodman's tenor sax player Jerry Jerome and then-local bassist Oscar Pettiford.
+Amateur recordings made in September 1939 in Minneapolis, Minnesota, by Jerry Newman, a Goodman aficionado, capture the newly hired Christian while on the road with Goodman and feature Goodman's tenor saxophonist Jerry Jerome and then-local bassist Oscar Pettiford.
 Taking multiple solos, Christian shows much the same improvisational skills later captured on the Minton's and Monroe's recordings in 1941, suggesting that he had already matured as a musician.
-The Minneapolis recordings include "Stardust", "Tea for Two", and "I've Got Rhythm", the latter a favorite of bop composers and jammers.
+The Minneapolis recordings include "Stardust", "Tea for Two", and "I Got Rhythm", the latter a favorite of bop composers and jammers.